 Church camp has proven to be one of the most meaningful spiritual experiences in the lives of many of young people.
 The Indiana Region of the Christian Church (Disciples of Christ) runs an outdoor ministries program for children as young as kindergarten.
 Most of our young people choose to attend Bedford Christian Camp, where we also gather for our all-church retreats.
 At FCC we believe so strongly in the power of church camp, we offer scholarship aid for any family in the congregation who needs it.

 The teen years find many young people searching for their true identity and purpose.
 FCC’s Youth (typically grades 6-12) meet weekly during the learning hour after worship to discuss the worship service or to participate in service activities.
 They also meet monthly in the evenings for group fellowship & service opportunities.
-Over Thanksgiving 2018, some of our youth will participate in an intergenerational people-to-people pilgrimage to Cuba.
+Over Thanksgiving 2018, some of our youth participated in an intergenerational people-to-people pilgrimage to Cuba.

 For teens especially, church camp has proven to be one of the most meaningful experiences that help young people find that sense of identity and purpose.
 The Indiana Region of the Christian Church (Disciples of Christ) runs an outdoor ministries program for youth through grade 12.
 Most of our young people choose to attend Bedford Christian Camp, where we also gather for our all-church retreats.
 At FCC we believe so strongly in the power of church camp, we offer scholarship aid for any family in the congregation who needs it.